jan-cieslik/cancer_informatics/docs/Using_R/Matrix.md

 ### The `cbind()` and `rbind()` function

 With these functions, you can add rows and columns to your existing matrix.
-If you want to add a column or multiple columns, you use the `cbind()` function.
+If you want to add a column or multiple columns, you use the `cbind()` (column-bind) function.
 This will add data by columns:

 ```r
 # add a new column with the sum of the rows, calculated above, to first_matrix